JoshDreben/Lab8/README.md

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?

+I would check to see if the url has #settings in it, and if it doesn't I would press the settings icon image using page.click()